 All people at IRP who will be working with sensitive data, as well as PIs of projects that supervise those working directly with the data, must undergo orientation before access to data is granted for a given project.
 Orientation is provided because it is essential to the security of data at IRP that users have a good understanding of both the Social Science Computing Cooperative (SSCC) Silo servers, and IRP security policies.

-During the orientation, IRP’s Data Security Officer reviews, point-by-point, IRP’s Confidentiality and Data Security Agreement and IRP’s Data Security and Access Checklist.
-The employee must sign both forms, agreeing to the terms therein.
+During the orientation, IRP’s Data Security Officer reviews, point-by-point, IRP’s Confidentiality and Data Security Agreement.
+The employee must sign the form, agreeing to the terms therein.
 The Officer encourages the employee to ask questions if any point is unclear.

 IRP Confidentiality and Data Security Agreement

 All people at IRP who will be working with sensitive data, as well as PIs of projects that supervise those working directly with the data must sign the agreement, agreeing to the terms within.
+They must also initial their understanding of these policies and procedures.
 PIs are held responsible for ensuring each member of a project research team upholds the terms; violations jeopardize the access to data for entire research projects, not just for the individual employee.

 IRP’s Confidentiality and Data Security Agreement contains the following general policies to which the signee agrees: